PokemonUnity/PokemonUnity/README.md

   </p>
 </p>

+## Summary

-Pokémon Framework is a framework written in csharp and designed to be built on top of, as a foundation and key component in any Pokémon remake or emulator.
+Pokémon Framework is a framework written in C-Sharp and designed to be built on top of, as a foundation and key component in any Pokémon remake or emulator.
 Because the project is so loosely coupled from any frontend component, it allows for the project to easily migrate between any engine or platform that's C# compatible (i.e. Unity3d, Websites/ASP.Net, or even commandline console, as a text based Pokémon battle simulator).

 This contains a C# port of [Pokémon Essentials](https://github.com/griest024/essentials-sample-project) (extension package for RPG Maker MV, which is written in Ruby), that I authored myself.
 Since Ruby follows similar object-oriented coding structures, it's easy to mirror the code to function the same (with very few and minor differences).